aroneklund/DTU-27626-cancer/README.md

 ####  5.2 Run sequenza

-Check out the files in the "sequenza-luad" directory.
+Check out the files (the pdfs, using evince) in the "sequenza-luad" directory.
 (If you are not sure where this is, type "getwd()" in R)

 Questions: